All posts by happyholistichealth

 What is Arnica?

 Homeopathic Arnica Montana is made from a small plant of the Compositae family.
-It grows in the mountain pastures of mainland Europe where for centuries it has a long history of use as a herbal to treat bruises, sprains, rheumatic pain, emotional shock, hematoma and oedema.
+It grows in the mountain pastures of mainland Europe where for centuries it had a long history of use as a herbal to treat bruises, sprains, rheumatic pain, emotional shock, hematoma and oedema.

 Today, Arnica creams are widely used in the sports industry, and in fact a number of Olympic athletes have found them helpful in reaching the pinnacle of their chosen sport.
-Here is the testimony of one and here a long list of other sports stars using Homeopathic Arnica.
+Here is a very long list of sports stars using Homeopathic Arnica.

 Arnica has an affinity with the blood vessels, repairing them so that bruising and stagnation is able to dissipate from the site of the wound.